Sandysmile/Car-Prediction/Read me.md

 Statistic Measures: MSE and R2 and Residuals and Actual and Predicted Plots as I am more interested in penalizing large errors in my model in order for my metric to reflect the true accuracy of my model.
 For this search I tried using a logarithmic and non-logarithmic target variable and obtained the following results:

-But I do have hesitations on if I have overfitting the model.
+But I do have hesitations on if I overfitted the model.

-My best model is:
+My best model so far is:
 Ridge with Polynomial with Logged Price Target Varibles.